VivaHades/-nuances_of_git/README.md

 useful flags:

--a - shows all local and remote branches
+*-a* - shows all local and remote branches
+*-r* - shows all remote branches

 9. Deletes branch with *branch-name*

-`git branch -d *branch-name*`
+`git branch -d branch-name`

 10. Renames branch